-A job: A function consisting of one or more tasks that results in the completion of the function.
+- A job: A function consisting of one or more tasks that results in the completion of the function.
 Jobs that are performed as a component of other jobs, will be considered tasks as well.

-Thus all jobs are tasks, but not all tasks are jobs.

-A task: A specific component of a job.
+Thus all jobs are tasks, but not all tasks are jobs. - A task: A specific component of a job.

+A hazard: Any potential source of harm to persons or damage to property.

 Examples: Installing drywall - is a job.
 The tasks involved in this job might include - storing/handling material, using hand tools, mudding/taping joints, sanding, disposing of excess material, and housekeeping.
 Tasks involved in the completion of a job can be numerous and may be dependent on an assortment of skills, senses and abilities.
+Specific areas or objects may be identified as hazards based on their hazardous nature and their potential to cause harm or damage during use or storage such as confined spaces and compressed gases.

-The Job & Task Inventory must initially be conducted -- in cooperation with the Health and Safety Coordinator, Project Managers, Superintendents and Senior Management, Workers, Sub-Contractors & Suppliers -- This Team to identify all jobs and tasks performed within our workplaces including routine, non-routine and the human factors involved.
-As jobs can be a components of other jobs, all references to tasks, include jobs as well.
+The Job, Task & Hazard Inventory must initially be conducted -- in cooperation with the Health and Safety Coordinator, Project Managers, Superintendents and Senior Management, Workers, Sub-Contractors & Suppliers -- This Team to identify all jobs and tasks performed and hazards that may be present within our workplaces including routine, non-routine and the human factors involved.
+As jobs can be components of other jobs, all references to tasks, include jobs as well.

-The inventory will be based on current and potential activities within all company workplace locations.
-Identified tasks, must be recorded on the 'Workplace Task Standards List' (2-3-1 - Form).
-The analyses of this information takes place at a later stage (Job Hazard Analysis).
+The inventory will be based on current and potential activities/hazards within all company workplace locations.
+Identified tasks or hazards, must be recorded on the 'Workplace Task Standards List' (2-3-1 - Form).
+The analysis of this information takes place at a later stage (Job Hazard Analysis).

-Individuals conducting the Job & Task Inventory must be competent, responsible for and familiar with the entire workplace (plus its activities) including projects, facilities, offices and other workplace locations.
+Individuals conducting the Job, Task & Hazard Inventory must be competent, responsible for and familiar with the entire workplace (plus its activities) including projects, facilities, offices and other workplace locations.

-Once the Job & Task Inventory is completed, it will undergo a review by the team.
-During this review, the team will rate the preliminary risk (prior to developing controls) of each task.
-A task's risk will be rated using our 'Risk Rating Process' included herein.
+Once the Job, Task & Hazard Inventory is completed, it will undergo a review by the team.
+During this review, the team will rate the preliminary risk (prior to developing controls) and the residual risk (after developing controls) of each task or hazard.
+A hazard or task's risk will be rated using our 'Risk Rating Process' included herein.